William E. Butler: Bibliophily and bookplate collecting

-He was the Founding Editor of The Bookplate Journal (London, 1983-) and of the journal Bookplate International (1994–2005).
-He has served as the Executive Secretary of the International Federation of Ex-Libris Societies (FISAE) since 1986.
+He was the founding editor of The Bookplate Journal (London, 1983-) and of the journal Bookplate International (1994–2005).
+He has served as the Executive Secretary of the International Federation of Ex-Libris Societies (FISAE) from 1986 to 2016.
 He is a member of the Grolier Club (1996-); the Organization of Russian Bibliophiles (1992-), and the Section for the Book and Graphics, St. Petersburg, attached to the Russian Academy of Sciences.

 Beekeeping

 Butler is an amateur beekeeper who has been featured in Bee Culture Magazine.
 In addition, Butler occasionally lectures to local beekeeping groups.